“Well… that certainly isn’t a good sign…” Varhi grumbled as they approached the gates.

 Cyial shook his head.
 “Mm-mmm.”

-“Good, let’s take shelter in there for a moment.”
+“Good, let’s take shelter in there for a while to rest and get our bearings straight.”
 Varhi said, sounding a fair bit out of breath.
 Sairek took a glance at Varhi’s expression and saw that he was trying to keep it neutral, but it was starting to tense into a grimace and Varhi’s voice was becoming strained.
-“We just need to find the door to this thing…”
+His farce at hiding the pain was beginning to crumble.
+“We just need to find the door to this thing…” Varhi mumbled.

 They walked along the east side of the building and went left, coming across to its southern face where they all got a good view of at least the front of the building.
 It was less a full structure, almost like an open lodge in a way, at least on the bottom floor.
 However, there was a door at the back leading in, and the top of the structure did seem to have walls enclosing all around it.
 Given that the structure seemed somewhat damaged, this kind of style of building concerned Sairek that the building might collapse, but it was standing for now, he supposed.
 There were pillars on the front still standing to support the structure’s weight, as well as on the inside.